paolofalcoruegg/pfr/_pages/about.md

 ## Contact

 Questions, jobs, keynotes, anything else?
 Drop me a line!
-I will try to get back to you as soon as possible. ***References are available on request.***
+I will try to get back to you as soon as possible.

 {% include contact-form.html %}